Malabar Chicken Curry Recipe

 - Heat coconut oil in a medium-sized pan over medium-high heat.

-- Once the oil is hot, add onions and fry until they turn slightly brown (8-10 minutes).
+- Once the oil is hot, add onions and cook until they turn slightly brown (8-10 minutes).
 Stir frequently while frying.

-- Add curry leaves, green chilies, and ginger-garlic paste and fry for 2-3 minutes.
+- Add curry leaves, green chilies, and ginger-garlic paste, and cook for 2-3 minutes.

-- Add coriander powder, turmeric powder, Kashmiri red chili powder, and black pepper powder and fry for 10-15 seconds.
+- Add coriander powder, turmeric powder, Kashmiri red chili powder, and black pepper powder, and cook for 10-15 seconds.

 - Now add tomatoes and cook for 2-3 minutes.
-Keep mashing the tomatoes from the back of a ladle.
+Mash the tomatoes from the back of a ladle.

 - Add chicken and salt and cook for 3-4 minutes on high heat.